Paternal ancestral origins DNA testing

 The Y chromosome and your paternal ancestry

 If you are female and you want to find out about your paternal ancestry, you can ask your brother, father, or other relative along the same paternal line to take the test.
-Results will be available within 4 to 5 weeks from the receipt of the samples at the laboratory.
+Results will be available by email within 4 to 5 weeks from the receipt of the samples at the laboratory.
 As a special package, we are offering a Dual Lineage Test (maternal and paternal) for the discounted price of $275.
 Please note the duo lineage test is only available for male test participants.

 What do you get when you order a paternal lineage test?